microsoft/msrd-rest-samples/Python/README.md

 This project is an example of using the Microsoft Security Risk Detection SDK via Python 3.
-Using some configuration data and a path to a fuzzing target, it uploads the files to Azure Storage or to the MSDR File Upload API, generates a script to install the targets onto a fuzzing VM, and creates the fuzzing job.
+Using some configuration data and a path to a fuzzing target, it uploads the files to Azure Storage or to the MSRD File Upload API, generates a script to install the targets onto a fuzzing VM, and creates the fuzzing job.

 We use the MSRD REST interface directly.